May Market Update

 The key takeaway?

-If you stayed invested, you’ve now recovered what was lost earlier in the year — and maybe even gained a bit.
+If you stayed invested, you’ve likely now recovered what was lost earlier in the year — and maybe even gained a bit.
 The lesson here?

 Trying to time the market can cost you.